Mlaiel/iacherie/backend/marketplace/README.md

 ## 🌟 Overview

-The Marketplace Module is an advanced trading and commerce engine for the Ainflue platform, providing comprehensive marketplace functionality including influencer trading, auction systems, licensing management, revenue sharing, and enterprise-level compliance systems.
+The Marketplace Module is an advanced trading and commerce engine for the iacherie platform, providing comprehensive marketplace functionality including influencer trading, auction systems, licensing management, revenue sharing, and enterprise-level compliance systems.

 ## 👨‍💻 Module Leadership